fablabprg/fablabprg.github.io/README.md

 ## Disclaimer

-> The purpose of this site is to initiate the conversation to start a fablab in Prague.
+> The purpose of this site is only to initiate the conversation to start a fablab in Prague.
+There is no organization or institution behind this work.

 ## Introduction